Enhanced Gravitational Waves from Inflaton Oscillons

 \onecolumngrid

 \twocolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \onecolumngrid

 In this Supplemental Material we provide detailed expressions for the inflationary model parameters of the scenarios considered in the main text.
-Further, we give an overview of the analytic expressions for induced gravitational waves associated with sudden matter-to-radiation epoch transition for the generic power spectrum of the main text.
+Further, we perform instability analysis for the discussed potentials and give an overview of the analytic expressions for induced gravitational waves associated with sudden matter-to-radiation epoch transition for the generic power spectrum we consider in the main text.